miami-acm/meeting-notes/Registration Advice from Upperclassmen & Alumni/Spring Tips.rst

 * CSE 443: High Performance Computing.
   **STRONGLY RECOMMENDED**, if you have taken 381 (Operating System).
   This course teaches you how to program using multi-core microprocessors with multiple threads.
-  Elective for CS, requrired for SE with specific specialization area (check your DAR).
+  Elective for CS, required for SE with specific specialization area (check your DAR).
   For those who want to conduct a research in a graduate school or a lab, or get employed by R & D company, this course will help you a lot.
 * CSE 451: Web Services.
   The course is taught by `Scott Campbell`_.